claudiainbytes/kamikaze-vs-bugs/README.md

 The player has three chances to play, if the player loses his lifes, the game shows a message that says "Game Over, to play again press Enter".

 Once the player reaches the water the level changes, showing obstacles and gems randomly across the road surface.
-Also the score increases, if the player reach the water or pick gems.
+Also the **score** increases **10000 points**, if the player reach the water or pick gems.

+There are three types of gems, each one worth:

+ - **Orange Gem**: 1000 points
+ - **Green Gem**: 2000 points
+ - **Blue Gem**: 5000 points

 The game has a finite number of levels, in which level defines the number of obstacles and the number of gems.